O.Dela Arts/Olivia C. Davies

 Home: Our Way

-A workshop series for women-identified participants aged 16+
+Creative writing and movement series: workshops for women-identified participants aged 16+

 Four Fridays, 6-9pm

 March 22, 29 and April 5, 12, 2019

 Home: Our Way women’s circle explores ideas of Home through the creative writing and moving body.
 We delve into questions of refuge, transition, identity, cultural norms, blood memory and what it means to be at home in our lived experience.

 A safe space for creative writing and movement exploration is facilitated by Coast Salish storyteller Rosemary Georgeson (Sahtu-Dene) and Anishinaabe-Kwe dance artist Olivia C. Davies.